The home can be a dangerous place for our pets

 - Blood or plasma transfusions

-- Oxygen therapy if there is breathing difficulties
+- Oxygen therapy if there are breathing difficulties

 - Dialysis may be needed for filtering the kidneys in severe cases